jmetancelin/jmetancelin.github.io/cv.md

 <div class="cv">

-## Current position

-Associate professor
-:    University of Pau, Mathematics and their applications lab.

-Teaching
-:    Math, Applied Math and HPC courses in Licence and Master degree, UPPA

 ## Experiences

+Since 09/2019
+:    **Assistant professor**, University of Pau, Laboratory of
+     Mathematics and their applications, team "Numerical methods and complex fluids"

 01/2015 -- 08/2017
 :    **Research engineer, expert in GPU technlogies**, ROMEO HPC Center of Reims, CReSTIC, URCA